 - Sugar has 4 calories per gram, 15 calories per teaspoon.

-- To consumers, “sugar” means table sugar or sucrose, obtained from sugarbeets or sugarcane.
+- To consumers, “sugar” means table sugar or sucrose.
 In a food’s ingredient statement, “sugar” always means sucrose.

 - During digestion, sugars such as sucrose (table sugar) and other carbohydrates such as starches break down into simple sugars.